 An Eightfold study found that HR personnel using AI software performed administrative tasks with 19% more effectiveness, compared to HR departments where no form of AI was implemented.

-Smart chatbots that give employees instant access to loads of company-related information are another way in which AI can relieve HR staff workloads.
+Smart chatbots that give employees instant access to loads of company-related information are another way in which AI can relieve HR staff workloads and provide them with knowledge and holistic view of the organisation.
 Employee doubts about policies and procedures can be resolved by way of simple queries with prompt answers.
 The same goes for the submission and processing of leave forms.

 Decreasing the number of low-value tasks helps HR staff focus on strengthening workplace bonds and developing relationships that facilitate employee engagement.